JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * `-NoAzureConsumption` Azure Consumption data should not be collected/reported
   * `-AzureConsumptionPeriod` define for which time period Azure Consumption data should be gathered; default is 1 day
   * `-NoAzureConsumptionReportExportToCSV` Azure Consumption data should not be exported (CSV)
-  * ~~`-NoScopeInsights`~~ Use `-LargeTenant` - Q: Why would you want to do this?
-A: In larger tenants the ScopeInsights section blows up the html file (up to unusable due to html file size)
+  * `-NoScopeInsights` - Q: Why would you want to do this?
+A: In larger tenants the ScopeInsights section blows up the html file (up to unusable due to html file size).
+Use `-LargeTenant` to further reduce the output.
   * `-ThrottleLimit` - leveraging PowerShell´s parallel capability you can define the ThrottleLimit (default=5; &#x1F4A1; values from 5 up to 15 proved to perform best)
   * `-DoTranscript` - log the console output
   * `-SubscriptionId4AzContext` - Define the Subscription Id to use for AzContext (default is to use a random Subscription Id)